epublication/data-model/docs/announcement-import.md

 > [Authentication](authentication.md) for the confirmed mechanism
 > (Technical Users), which is planned but **not yet live**.

-### 5.1 Business Rules from the Spec Description
+### 5.1 Business Rules

-The endpoint description in the spec implies several validation rules that go beyond the plain field schema:
+The endpoint description has several validation rules that go beyond the plain field schema:

 - The raw request body is validated against `announcement-jsonschema.json`